tee-lab/data-driven-mesoscale-sde/README.md

 After running the simulation, use the data in `n_pw.mat` to calculate the order parameter, i.e., group polarisation.
 To do so, run the Matlab code `/figures/grp_pol.m`.
 This file stores all the required data in the `n_pw.csv` file in the format `[mx, my, m]`.

+## Simulation video

+To see the collective motion of agents, run the code `/spp_model/simulations.m`.
+Make sure to load `n_pw.mat`.
+Variables are defined within the code and can be changed accordingly.